byterbluu/To-do-app/readme.md

-An app about To-do List made with PYTHON, FLASK, BOOTSTRAP etc
+An app about To-do List made with PYTHON, FLASK, BOOTSTRAP, SQLALCHEMY.